Illuminated2020/DeepAgents-AutoGLM/README_EN.md

 - **Vision-Guided Control** (Optional): Use vision-language models to understand and operate phone GUI

 <img src="./DA-AutoGLM.png" alt="deep agent" width="100%"/>

+## 📺 Live Demos

+See DeepAgents-AutoGLM in action with real-world use cases:

+- 🎨 **[Rednote Auto-Posting Demo](http://xhslink.com/o/FdRsaQQpUz)** - Demonstrates how the Agent automatically searches content, generates posts, and publishes to Rednote
+- 💬 **[QQ Auto-Reply Demo](http://xhslink.com/o/6v5umdBoznW)** - Shows how to intelligently identify and automatically reply to unread QQ messages

 ## 🚀 Quick Start